UPPMAX/programming_formalisms/docs/project/team_roles.md

 ### Exercise 1: signal a role you want to practice

-There are many roles in a team and you may fulfil multiple.
+There are many roles in a team and you may fulfill multiple.

 If you are interested in being any of these below, let the teachers know and you'll be assigned the role if (still) vacant.